miriamguen/miriamguen-surface_eeg_seizure_analysis/README.md

    * Compare the labeler selection to automated measures extracted from the signal
    * Run the selection of a single component per seizure based on: TODO: add flow chart

+   ### Run the patient_metadata.py
+   * get a printout of the clinical factors of the patients in the data

    ### Bayesian modeling of clinical factors, use: (tested up to R 4.4 + [brms 2.21.0](https://paul-buerkner.github.io/brms/) + cmdstanr 2.35.0)
    * "onset_modeling_and_analysis.R" to fit the model and run inference analysis with the onset labels